 There are a few options for public transport on this route:

 Take a minibus or “matatu”:

 The local minibuses are a good option and take around 3 hours to Narok and cost 350 Shillings (£2.50 / $3.20).
 You can pay around 20% more for a more comfortable bus.

 The first bus leaves between 7-8 am from the “River Road” area of the city centre.
 Try to head for one that looks fuller as buses don’t leave until they are pretty much at capacity.

 Take an Easy Coach:

-The Easy Coach as the names suggests is a bigger and more comfortable coach than the smaller mini buses and the perfect way to do an affordable Kenya Safari,
+The Easy Coach as the names suggest is a bigger and more comfortable coach than the smaller minibuses and the perfect way to do an affordable Kenya Safari,